Syscoin (SYS) Price Reaches $0.17 on Top Exchanges

-Syscoin (SYS) traded up 3.1% against the dollar during the 1-day period ending at 20:00 PM E.T. on March 14th.
-Syscoin has a market cap of $128.29 million and $2.66 million worth of Syscoin was traded on exchanges in the last 24 hours.
-One Syscoin coin can currently be purchased for $0.17 or 0.00000697 BTC on cryptocurrency exchanges.
-During the last seven days, Syscoin has traded 7.8% higher against the dollar.
+Syscoin (SYS) traded 0.5% lower against the dollar during the 1 day period ending at 11:00 AM ET on March 19th.
+Syscoin has a market cap of $127.49 million and approximately $1.66 million worth of Syscoin was traded on exchanges in the last 24 hours.
+One Syscoin coin can currently be bought for $0.17 or 0.00000613 BTC on popular cryptocurrency exchanges.
+Over the last week, Syscoin has traded 17.9% higher against the dollar.

 About Syscoin

-Syscoin is a proof-of-work (PoW) coin that uses the SHA-256 hashing algorithm.
-Its genesis date was August 16th, 2014.
+Syscoin (CRYPTO:SYS) is a proof-of-work (PoW) coin that uses the SHA-256 hashing algorithm.
+Its launch date was August 16th, 2014.
 Syscoin’s total supply is 753,571,731 coins.
-Syscoin’s official message board is syscoin.org/news.
 The Reddit community for Syscoin is https://reddit.com/r/syscoin and the currency’s Github account can be viewed here.
-Syscoin’s official website is syscoin.org.
+The official website for Syscoin is syscoin.org.
 Syscoin’s official Twitter account is @syscoin and its Facebook page is accessible here.
+Syscoin’s official message board is syscoin.org/news.

 Syscoin benefits smart contracts and Rollups by securing transactions with Bitcoin’s own Proof of Work and Bitcoin’s network of miners through merged-mining.
 Syscoin also provides Finality in the form of chainlocks which are served by quorums of incentivized full nodes (masternodes).
 This Finality provides for safer Defi, effectively eliminating the risks of 51% attacks and long range miner extractable value (MEV attacks) that Ethereum remains susceptible to, while also retaining proven Nakamoto consensus and Proof of Work.